 When it comes to conformance to quality standards, franchising is inarguably a better alternative.
 It keeps a check on the standards and the regulation in which the product or service is offered.
-With many startups revolutionizing the way products and services are offered and always changing the way such offerings were perceived because of the uncommon growth rate, the instability the start-up ecosystem has to offer, as opposed to franchising, is not as adored by emerging entrepreneurs.
+With many and services are offered and always changing the way such offerings were perceived because of the uncommon growth rate, the instability the start-up ecosystem has to offer, as opposed to franchising, is not as adored by emerging entrepreneurs.

 Alternatively, a joint venture is when two entities form an agreement based on mutual profits or loss and have agreed upon providing resources to one another during a one-time deal or consequently during several years.
 A joint venture usually occurs when most companies look for a more competitive marketplace where they want to collaborate with an already establish business entity and reap benefits of the business success by a prosperous amalgamation of both these entities.